agiordan101/ft_ssl/README.md

 COMMANDS
 ===

 "help" can be pass as command to print commands summary.
-A *random* exemple with possible flags is given for each commands.
+**Random** exemples with possible flags is given for each commands.

 Message Digest commands
 -